Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 Paula's Choice C15 Super Booster is built for stacking.
 The dropper holds 15% L-ascorbic acid, vitamin E, ferulic acid, and peptides (Paula's Choice, 2026).

 At $59 for 20 ml, the per-ml price sits between Maelove and SkinCeuticals.
-Paula's Choice publishes formula pH and stability data on every product page.
+Paula's Choice publishes formula pH and stability data on every product page, which is unusual in a category where most brands treat pH as a trade secret.

 Best for: existing routine builders, anyone who hates extra steps.
 Time to result: 8-12 weeks.